Ubba: The Relentless Warrior Son of Ragnar Lothbrok

 The Battle of Cynwit and Ubba’s Death

-By 878 AD, the Viking conquest of England had reached a critical point.
-The Great Heathen Army had secured vast territories, and the Anglo-Saxon kingdoms were struggling to resist the Norse onslaught.
-Ubba, one of the most formidable Viking leaders, led a force to the southwest of England, aiming to crush the remaining resistance in Wessex.
-His target was a fortified Saxon stronghold, believed to be at Countisbury Hill in Devon, where a group of Saxon warriors led by Odda, an ealdorman of Devon, had taken refuge.
-Confident in his numbers and battle-hardened warriors, Ubba laid siege to the fortress, expecting a swift victory.
+The year 878 AD was a turning point in the Viking conquest of England.
+The Great Heathen Army had conquered large parts of the country, and the Anglo-Saxon kingdoms were struggling to defend themselves.
+Ubba, one of the most feared and effective Viking leaders, marched his army to the southwest of England with the intention of crushing the last vestiges of resistance in Wessex.
+He laid siege to a fortified Saxon position, possibly located at Countisbury Hill in Devon.
+A group of Saxon warriors, led by Odda, the ealdorman of Devon, had taken refuge in the fortress.
+Confident in his superior numbers and battle-hardened warriors, Ubba began the siege, expecting a quick victory.

 Ubba in Viking Legends and Historical Accounts